Vaish24navi/elenchos/README.md

 ## Welcome to the Elenchos Docs!

-Elencho is an authentication system for multi-tenant SaaS powered with FastAPI, PostgreSQL, and JWT.
+Elenchos is an authentication system for multi-tenant SaaS powered with FastAPI, PostgreSQL, and JWT.
 It is designed to be used as a base for any SaaS project, and can be easily integrated with any frontend framework.

 ## Contents